 The Limits and Possibilities of Theology in a Pluralist World: exploring how theology translates, or does not translate, across religious worlds; alternative vocabularies for the religious imagination; relationships between theology and other forms of religious knowledge and experience; theology in and beyond a Christian setting; provincializing theology; theology and inter-religious debate; what would theology have to be, to be in a public university?

-Conference participants, location, and other details will be available in fall 2018.
 To stay abreast of this and other BCSR events and news, please follow us on Twitter and Facebook and join our mailing list.
 You can find past BCSR videos and audio recordings on YouTube and SoundCloud.

 The Berkeley Public Theology Program invites innovative thinkers and public figures to Berkeley to reflect on the past, present, and future of theological inquiry.
 Such lectures spark scholarly conversations on campus and place Berkeley at the center of global conversations on religion and public life.